 At the end of a short straight stretch of tunnel, the lift concourse presented itself to me.
 Ignoring the dust and grime (and the odd cable!), this would be a familiar sight to anyone who has travelled on some of the outer sections of the Underground, where lifts are still in operation.

-So, were these the lifts whose shafts I'd had stood above earlier in the CCE&HRCharing Cross, Euston & Hampstead Railway surface building?
+So, were these the lifts whose shafts I'd stood above earlier in the CCE&HRCharing Cross, Euston & Hampstead Railway surface building?
 Nope!
 Nor were they the lifts that would have originally served the C&SLRCity & South London Railway surface building either - these were the lifts that would originally have surfaced in the mainline railway station itself, however you'll find no surface evidence of these lifts there today.